Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     expertise related to the thesis content and supervisor during the thesis implementation process.
 3. Independent review must ensure objectivity and transparency.
-The independent reviewer\'s concluding opinion on the thesis must clearly state whether he agrees or disagrees with the subject matter.
+The independent reviewer's concluding opinion on the thesis must clearly state whether he agrees or disagrees with the subject matter.
 The thesis is considered to have passed the independent review process when two independent reviewers agree.
 If one reviewer